mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 Terrible sleep last night; sweaty mess at 0300 and a **headache**.
 Did get back to sleep only to have a second round of night sweats.
 Not good.
 Bailed on the swim as the headache hadn't subsided by 1500.

-Weather is cold (17ºC) and windy; a miserable day for August.
+Weather was windy, cold (17ºC) and miserable.

 <!---->
 ## FRIDAY AUG 5 ☀️